 Top left: Japanese troops in the Malayan jungle.
 Top right: Matilda tanks of an Australian regiment in southern Thailand.
 Though obsolete in Europe, tanks such as the Matilda and Valentine were well able to deal with Japanese armour in the Far East.
 Above left.
 Japanese Marines fighting on the streets of Khota Bharu, Malaya.
 Above right: British infantry, clearing a house in Nakhon Nayok, an Allied defensive position in eastern Thailand.

 Far left: The British battleships Valiant and Warspite leaving Singapore prior to the Battle of Siam Gulf.
-Both had seen action at Jutland., as had the other battleship in the squadron, Agincourt.
+Both had seen action at Jutland, as had the other battleship in the squadron, Agincourt.
 Left: Vice Admiral Philip Vian.
 His skilled ship handling at the battles of Con Dao and Tantalum ensured the complete destruction of a Japanese supply convoy bound for Malaya.
 Below left: The battleship Haruna, lost at the Battle of Siam Gulf along with her sister ship Kongo.
 Below right.
 Haruna, illuminated by a British searchlight during the action.
-As can be seen from the picture, the engagement took place at extremely close range.
+The engagement took place at extremely close range.
 The Royal Navy and the Japanese Navy were the world's premier exponents of night fighting.

 Operation Schaustellar - the invasion of the United Kingdom, 10th June 1946.
 Clockwise from top left: German forces coming ashore at Bexhill; German paratroops dropping from FW 206 aircraft; Spitfire XIV fighters on patrol over southern England; Beaufighter aircraft attacking German shipping in the English Channel.